Financial Coaching: Could It Help You Accomplish Your Personal Finance Goals Faster?

 Almost anyone can be a good candidate to coach finance, as long as they are seeking to improve how they approach personal finance.

 That said, it’s recommended that the customer have a stable financial situation and not be in crisis mode, like facing bankruptcy.
-For that reason those individuals usually benefit from more prescriptive guidance, which is not what coach provides.
+For that reason, those individuals usually benefit from more prescriptive guidance, which is not what the coach provides.

 What qualifies someone to become a financial coach?

 A good money coach should bring many positive qualities to the table.
 These include empathy, listening, and financial acumen.